dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 A Lua script is called a chunk - and is the unit of compilation in Lua
 ======================================================================
 When you present a script to Lua, it is compiled.
 The script can be a file or a string.
 Internally the content of the script is wrapped inside a Lua function.
-So that means that a scipt can have ``local`` variables, as these live in the wrapping function.
+So that means that a script can have ``local`` variables, as these live in the wrapping function.

 It is common practice for scripts to return a table of functions - as then the script can be treated as a module.
 There is a library function 'require' which loads a script as a module.